aukspot/dles/README.md

 ## Privacy

-This site uses analytics to understand traffic patterns:
+The site uses analytics to understand traffic patterns:
 - **Umami**: Privacy-focused analytics (primary tool)
 - **Google Analytics**: Used for ad network verification and monetization